English and Technical Communication

 PHD Texas Tech University

-Daniel Charles Reardon, Associate Professor
+Daniel Charles Reardon, Professor

 PHD SUNY College at Albany